Connect with others who understand.

 • Use fragrance-free products around the breast area.

-• Wash bras by hand using a mild soap.
-Detergents can often be an eczema trigger.
+• Wash bras by hand using a mild soap, as detergents can trigger eczema.

-A MyEczemaTeam member asked for advice on treating the raw skin underneath her breast.
+A MyEczemaTeam member asked for advice on treating the raw skin underneath their breast.
 Several members replied with what has worked for them:

 • ”Have you tried Sudocrem?
 It helps me when I have raw skin.”